pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-this site is a statically generated site that's hosted on [netlify](https://www.netlify.com). the process i used to block hacker news does require the site to be hosted on netlify, but it doesn't require using any particular static-site generator for your site (the static site generator i'm using is bespoke because a little suffering is ok, as a treat). netlify has a lot of neat features, like deploy previews and forms and identity, but today we'll be using edge functions to fend off [redacted].
+this site is a statically generated site that's hosted on [netlify](https://www.netlify.com). the process i used to block hacker news does require the site to be hosted on netlify, but it doesn't require using any particular static-site generator for your site (the static-site generator i'm using is bespoke, because a little suffering is ok, as a treat). netlify has a lot of neat features, like deploy previews and forms and identity, but today we'll be using edge functions to fend off [redacted].